-Aging, Society and Culture 3 cr.
+Aging, Society and Culture.....
+3 cr.
+Prerequisite: SOC 201 or SOC 203.

 Students will explore the diverse aspects of aging through field research and a survey of the literature.
-Topics will include theories on aging, cross cultural material, family and kinship relations, friendship patterns, voluntary associations, political participation, and financial, health, legal and other social problems.
+Topics will include theories on aging.

+cross-cultural material, family and kinship relations, friendship patterns, voluntary associations, political participation, and financial, health, legal and other social problems.
 Career opportunities in gerontology will be explored.